 When she told me what was in it, I nearly fell over.

 I nearly fell over because what tasted so clean and fresh was way too easy to even need a recipe, still, I didn’t know it and now I’m going to share it with you.

 One thing I will mention is that because it’s so simple, I urge you to use high quality ingredients because the flavours really come through!
 I’ve used Neolea Olive oil.
 They were kind enough to send me this bottle to try and it was perfect because it’s got a nice fresh flavour that lends itself to such a simple “recipe.”

 I’d love it if you’d try it out and let me know how it goes.

 - Salt and Pepper

-- Place a small covering of salt and a dash of pepper over the bottom of the bowl.
+Place a small covering of salt and a dash of pepper over the bottom of your salad bowl

-- Finely chop 1/4 of a shallot and add to the bowl
+Finely chop your shallot and add it to the bowl

-- Using a generous soup spoon measure a nice white wine vinegar into the bowl to melt the salt
+Using a generous soup spoon measure a nice Red or White wine vinegar into the bowl to melt the salt